Product Management FAQs

 Oh right. 😄

-There isn’t really a “typical day,” so I’ll share a list of real, measurable stuff I’ve worked on over the past couple months at SchoolMint, in somewhat of a chronological order.
+There isn’t really a “typical day,” so I’ll share a list of real, measurable stuff I worked on in my previous role at SchoolMint.
 For context, SchoolMint is a mobile and cloud-based student enrollment and school choice platform that is used by thousands of PreK-12 district, charter, and independent schools.
-I’m responsible for the district product.
-So far, I’ve:
+I was responsible for the district product.
+In that role, I:

-- Talked with many public school district administrators to understand what’s great and what sucks about our product
+- Talked with many public school district administrators to understand what was great and what sucked about our product

-- Analyzed our current competitors as well as potential future competitors
+- Analyzed current competitors as well as potential future competitors

-- Created a roadmap for our public school district product.
-The format of the roadmap is very similar to the format outlined in Ken Norton’s article, “Climbing Mount Enterprise,” and it’s separated into four buckets: 2016 Q3, ’16 Q4, 2017 H1, and ’17 H2 & beyond
+- Created a roadmap for the public school district product.
+The format of the roadmap was very similar to the format outlined in Ken Norton’s article, “Climbing Mount Enterprise,” and it was separated into four buckets: 2016 Q3, ’16 Q4, 2017 H1, and ’17 H2 & beyond

 - Created wireframes, specifications, and tickets for engineers to use and track when developing a new feature.
-QA engineers also use these as guides when testing the new feature.
+QA engineers also used those as guides when testing the new feature.

-- Wrote the Help Center article about the conditional logic feature
+- Wrote the original Help Center article about the conditional logic feature

-- Answered support tickets from parents using our product.
-We have a support team dedicated to this, but it’s important that I see user frustrations firsthand and solve those issues.
+- Answered support tickets from parents using the product.
+We had a support team dedicated to this, but it was important for me to see user frustrations firsthand and solve those issues.

-- Identified metrics that help us understand if the feature is a success, and pulled data and reports to share with my team
+- Identified metrics that helped me understand if the feature was a success, and pulled data and reports to share with my team